 You can visit one of the largest mosques in the city.
 The Sheikh Mohammed Centre of Cultural Understanding hosts a guided tour through Jumeirah Mosque.
 You’ll learn more about Islamic culture as well as the history of the area.
 As part of the centre’s ‘Open Doors and Open Minds’ mission, visitors are encouraged to ask any question.
 Non-Muslims can take tours six days per week (except Fridays) and they are offered in the mornings or afternoons.
 All visitors must dress modestly.
 This includes long pants or skirts and long sleeves for men, as well as headscarves for the women.

 Enjoy sky-high views

 Burj Khalifa is the world’s tallest building at 828m.
 It is a must-see on any Dubai trip.
-Tickets to ‘At The Top,’ the observation deck at Burj Khalifa’ start at AED150 per person if you book ahead.
+Tickets to ‘At The Top,’ the observation deck at Burj Khalifa.
 The attraction is arguably the most well-known in the city.
 There are also seasonal discounts and promotions available at certain times.
 You can also appreciate the attraction from another angle.

 Explore the past by traveling